pradyumnasagar/mirpv24/README.md

 * Ubuntu 18.04

 ## INSTALLATION
-1) Clone this repository
+1) Clone this repository.
+If git is not installed, run:
-install git if not installed

 ````
 sudo apt install git
 ````
-Clone repo
+Then, clone the repository:

 ````
 git clone https://github.com/pradyumnasagar/miRPV.git
 ````
+And navigate to the miRPV directory:

 ````
 cd miRPV
 ````

-2) Install dependencies
+2) Install the dependencies:

 ````
 sudo apt install -y cowsay enscript dialog build-essential manpages-dev curl gfortran
 ````
-3) create a conda environment
+3) Create a conda environment:
 ````
 conda create -n miRPV python=2
 ````
 ````
 conda activate miRPV
 ````
-4) Run the installation script
-The installer will ask root permission to install the following packages please provide it when asked.
+4) Run the installation script.
+The installer will ask for root permission to install the following packages.
+Please provide it when prompted:

-HairpIndex, cowsay, enscript, dailog, build-essential, manpages-dev
+* HairpIndex
+* cowsay
+* enscript
+* dialog
+* build-essential
+* manpages-dev

 ````
 bash install.sh -p  <path of miRPV folder>
 ````
-5) Follow the on-screen guide
-MATLAB Compiler Runtime (MCR) is used to Extract miRNA features, as it is Matlab code.
-Suppose it does not install via install.sh script install it separately from the Software directory.
+5) Follow the on-screen guide.
+If MATLAB Compiler Runtime (MCR) is not installed via the install.sh script, please install it separately from the Software directory.

 ### Usage
-Once all the tools and dependence are installed correctly, Activate Conda environment and run from the miRPV folder.
+Once all the tools and dependencies are installed correctly, activate the Conda environment and run miRPV from the miRPV folder:
 ````
 conda activate miRPV
 ````